Zoom Integration setup

 A Zoom-integrated account can be either opt-in or opt-out.
 Both configurations in parallel are not supported.

-For information on how to create groups and assign users to groups, see Managing Groups from the MediaSpace or KAF Admin Console.
+For information on how to create groups and assign users to groups, see Manage groups in the Configuration Management console.
 After the creation of a group, admins can find the groups in the KMC (by auto-completion).

 When setting a user, if the user doesn't exist and you choose to use the default user, @defaultUserID@ must be changed to assign the user to a group.